 Premixing Liquid Ingredients Before Preparing Gummies

 You can premix most liquids in the pot or pan you plan to use for making the gelatin.
 If you’re working with temperature sensitive ingredients, you may prefer to split the preparation (see below).
 Really thick mixtures might be difficult to get full hydration, but you can dilute them.
-As a bonus, you’re treats will be a little less-rich and indulgent, too.
+As a bonus, your treats will be a little less-rich and indulgent, too.
 Shhh.
 Don’t tell the dogs!
 If you’re working with a thick ingredient, incrementally adding the thinner liquid and stirring it in can help reduce clumping for an easier mixing.
 If you’re using chunky add-ins and prefer a more uniform mixture, you can put your ingredients through a blender or food processor to create a base.

 As a sneaky little shortcut when making quick batches of broth gummies, I sometimes bloom the gelatin on cool water and then drop my frozen dog-safe homemade broth cubes straight from the freezer into the pan to melt at the same time as I dissolve my gelatin.
 It’s super quick/efficient and works perfectly.
 Just make sure the total measurements work for the gelatin to liquid ratio.

 Splitting Liquid Ingredients During Preparation